OpenNMT/OpenNMT/README.md

 where multiple attentional passes over the source sequence are required (e.g. for more complex reasoning tasks).

-The below options only apply if using the character model.
+Below options only apply if using the character model.

 `char_vec_size`: If using characters, size of the character embeddings.
 `kernel_width`: Size (i.e. width) of the convolutional filter.